ghostXcity/rhaptos2.repo/README.rst

 These commands setup a Postgres user named ``rhaptos2repo`` and made it the owner of the newly created ``rhaptos2repo`` database.

+Session Cache specific Issues

+You will need to build a table in the postgres backend.
+This is done as part of ``initdb`` but worth checking.

+I would also recommend running tests/cleardb.py as this will populate the session cache with three dummy accounts that can be claimed through /autosession

+Also ensure that user database is up and contains a mapping from your openid to a valid user uuid.

 Quick
 ~~~~~